heamabc/Machine-Learning-on-Futures/README.txt

 # ML_futures
 Environment: python 3

-This is a machine learning project on predicting the commodity futures price. it uses as much information available to generate features and use these features to predict commodity futures price.
+This is a machine learning project on predicting the 31 commodity futures price. it uses as much information available to generate features and use these features to predict commodity futures price.

+Performance:
+Optained on average 0.57 accuracy.
+Achieved 32% annualized return, and sharpe ratio of 4.5.

 Available information includes:
   Date